 The Moov app has a also has a running efficiency section, which helps you adjust your running cadence, pace and running form so you wont get injured.
 Also, the sprinting section to really tests your running skills.

 The Moov now also supports cycling, which is ideal since the device is worn on the ankle.
 The device is fully water resistant and has a 6 month coin cell battery.
+This device also has a very low profile, which makes it ideal for cycling.

 Suunto Ambit 3 Run